 Sometimes we think we are doing everything right with your poultry, but are experiencing losses anyway.
 To report a loss with a recent order, click here.
 The following is a list of things you may not have considered when brooding and raising poultry that can lead to losses:

 - Brooder size: How big is the brooder?
 I recommend a 4x4 brooder for 15-25 chicks when they first arrive.
 Smaller orders will need a smaller space at first.
-If their space is too small, overcrowding could be an issue which causes stress; if it's bigger, they could be wandering too far and chilling.
+If their space is too small, overcrowding could be an issue that causes stress; if it's bigger, they could be wandering too far and chilling.
 As they grow, you will need to step up your brooder size until they are fully feathered and ready for the great outdoors.

-- Good husbandry: Are your chicks living in an environment where their bedding, feeder, and waterer free of excess poop?
+- Good husbandry: Are your chicks living in an environment where their bedding, feeder, and waterer are free of excess poop?
 Chicks eat and poop... a lot!
 Their waterer needs to be cleaned and filled several times a day.
 Always dump feeders when you refill them.
 Also, the older the chicks are, the more often you need to replace, turn, or add additional bedding.

 - Multiple flocks or ages on the premises: Did you mix chicks with chicks of different ages or from another hatchery?
 Is one batch of chick vaccinated and another not?

 - Proper biosecurity between birds of different ages on your property--older birds have different levels of natural pathogens or immunities and if hands aren't washed between birds, that can be transmitted between flocks.
 I recommend always starting with the younger (and if different species, start with the less domesticated) birds first, and working your way up in age when doing your chicken rounds.